Rik Ray

 rikray2[at]illinois[dot]edu

 I primarily study how audiences take shape on digital platforms and the ways in which platform logics influence audience behavior.
-My interest in research design and methodology has also led to collaborations across topical domains such as political communication, public opinion, journalism studies, etc. My research spans:
+My interest in research design and methodology has also led to collaborations across topical domains such as strategic communication, public opinion, journalism studies, political communication, etc. My research spans:

 Improving alignment between research objectives, design, data, measures, and methods.
-Development and application of new analytical tools, techniques, and approaches in academia and industry.
+Development and application of new analytical tools, techniques, and approaches in industry and academia.

 Structured and unstructured platform data, surveys, observational data, media texts.